hpetri1/Spring-React-App/README.md

 # Spring-React-App

-This is a demo app with Spring framework for the backend and ReactJS for the front-end.
+Integration of Spring and React frameworks into a single REST API with a React front-end.